Rash Bihari Lal Mandal: Biography

-Rash Bihari Lal Mandal is one of the founding members of Congress in Bihar and He had been an elected member of the Bihar Provincial Congress Committee and the All India Congress Committee from 1908 to 1918.
+Mandal was one of the founding members of the Congress Party in Bihar and had been an elected member of the Bihar Provincial Congress Committee and the All India Congress Committee from 1908 to 1918.
 He was one of the delegates of Bihar to the 25th Session of Indian National Congress at Allahabad in 1910.

-Rashbihari Lal was one of the few zamindar of Bihar to launch an attack on British.
+Rashbihari Lal was one of the few zamindar of Bihar to launch an attack on the British.
 He participated in many agitations against the British, due to which more than 120 cases were filed against him by the British.
 Despite being anti-British, In 1911, Rash Bihari Lal Mandal was given a prestigious place in the Delhi Durbar of Emperor George V's coronation in India.

-In 1911, Rashbihari Lal founded the Gop Jatiya Mahasabha.
-Later, the All-India Yadav Mahasabha was formed by merging the Gop Jatiye Mahasabha and other regional organization of Ahirs.
+In 1911, he founded the Gop Jatiya Mahasabha.
+Later the All-India Yadav Mahasabha was formed by merging the Gop Jatiye Mahasabha and other regional organization of Ahirs.

-Babu Rash Bihari Lal died of illness on 26 August 1918 in Banaras, at the age of 52.
+He died of illness on 26 August 1918 in Banaras, at the age of 52.